 Have you got a book in you?

 Allison Tait is a writer of features, non-fiction and fiction.
 She writes a lot about writing at her blog Life In A Pink Fibro, often when she’s supposed to be writing other things.
 You will also find her on Facebook (when she’s supposed to be writing) or Twitter.
-Her first novel is out with Pan Macmillan in 2013.
+The first book in The Mapmaker Chronicles, her new series for children, is out with Hachette Australia in October 2014.

 Editor’s note: I’m very grateful this week to have had some fabulous guest blog posts to publish here on Styling You as I get over my US adventure and a big combination of jetlag and post-holiday blues.
 Regular Styling You programming resumes next week!